-Note: Cylinder manufactures no longer recommend adding lubrication oil.
+Note: Cylinder manufactures no longer recommend using lubrication oil.
+In order to stop using oil new cylinders and solinoids must be installed.

 To change the oil, complete the following steps:

 - 1. Release the air pressure from the air lines (through the HM-1020 Pneumatic Conditioning Center). - 2.
 Remove the four mounting screws that hold the plastic bowl securely to the metal housing. - 3.
 Gently pull down on the bowl while gradually tipping the bowl back and forth until it is removed.